MANIKUMAR98/UFMarketPlace/Sprint3.md

 - Implemented session persistence for profile updates
 - Added comprehensive test coverage (85%) for auth flows
 - Enhanced image rendering consistency across components
+- Added support for forget password with OTP verifcation
+- Added support for change password
+- Added middleware to validate if a request has validate sessionId for user

 ## User Stories (Frontend)